- Site Inspections

 These leaking buildings require refurbishment.
 Targeted repair (partial recladding), on balance, is an inappropriate solution.
 These buildings carry a stigma and are generally either remediated by the owner or on sold at significant discount.

-Experienced and qualified Building surveyors will undertake a full visual site inspection, and using a non-intrusive moisture meter, will determine weathertightness condition.
-We can review the buildings plans and property file if available, and provide you with a professional peer-reviewed report for the property.
+Experienced and qualified Building Surveyors will undertake a full visual site inspection to identify suspect weathertightness detailing, the current cladding condition and weathertightness condition of the property.
+We can provide you with a professional peer-reviewed report for the property.